Embroidered patches were one of the biggest fashion trends of 2016 and are still continuing to prove popular this year. How has this trend come to be?

 Thanks to engaged designers, the patch has become an accepted part of the luxury-fashion world.
 It can be playful and at the same time hold a mirror to the modern and old zeitgeist.
 It can influence social unity or be a means of political expression and personal storytelling.
 And in addition to its social and political functions, identity seems now to be the word of the day when it comes to the patch of 2017.
 From the streets of Soho to the runways in New York, embroidered patches are undeniably having a moment in today’s fashion world and history.
 It’s proof that the word of the street can be fit into the high-fashion and not become ‘faux’ originality.

-Heads-UP #7: From watch advertising to Quentin Tarantino Posted by RE-UP team 17 Mar
+Heads-UP #16: From Ralph Lauren to Genderless Hair Posted by RE-UP team 26 May

-Heads-UP #6: From Fine Watchmaking to Beckham’s boots Posted by RE-UP team 10 Mar
+Heads-UP #14: From Kit-Kats to sharks blinking Posted by RE-UP team 12 May